 This Moto G9 Power review is likely to interest anyone shopping for the best Android phone on a budget: Motorola has a long history of producing affordable phones with plenty of performance and up-to-date features, this one is no different.

 Following on from 2020's Moto G8 Power, a phone with a big battery and very reasonable price tag, this new edition has kept to a similar template.
 The only changes are small tweaks to its appearance and some updates to the internal components.
-The Moto G9 Power definitely qualifies as one of the best cheap phones of 2021.
+The Moto G9 Power definitely qualifies as one of the best cheap phones.

 Moto G9 Power review: Price and release date